-The Lemmons currently own a Percheron mare and several mini horses.
+The Lemmons currently own several miniature horses.
 They also breed and raise a few pygmy goats each year.

 Kim has owned horses since she was a child and has been involved in many aspects of the horse industry since that time.
 From 2002 until 2010, Kim operated her own riding lesson program that included coaching 4-H members, adults and a college equestrian program.
 She is also a former 4-H horse judge.